-During the year ended December 31, 2023, Wayfair recorded charges of \$9 million related to construction in progress assets at identified U.S. locations.
+During the year ended December 31, 2023, Wayfair recorded charges of \$9 million for the non-cash impairment of fixed assets, related to construction in progress assets at identified U.S. locations.

 During the year ended December 31, 2022, Wayfair recorded charges of \$15 million for the non-cash impairment of fixed assets.
-This is inclusive of \$7 million, related to an impairment of a U.S. office location due to current sublease market conditions and \$8 million for other non-cash impairment charges, related to construction in progress assets at an International warehouse.
+This is inclusive of \$7 million related to an impairment of a U.S. office location due to current sublease market conditions and \$8 million related to construction in progress assets at an International warehouse.